 "It's still marinated, and still broiled.
 And you could still broil a flank steak for London broil if you want.
 So, what'll you have?"
 I realized that all of those London broils I smoked in Washington were actually top round roasts.
 Smoked top round roasts.

 So I keep calling 'em by the same name.
 It can be hard to teach an old, worn out dog a new trick.

-No matter what it's called, it's smoked, not broiled, and it's a top round roast, or flank steak.
-Recipe good for up to 5 pounds of beef.
+No matter what it's called, it's smoked, not broiled, and it's a top round roast or flank steak.
+This recipe is good for up to 5 pounds of beef.